 Write To USB The Right Way

 Begin by downloading the ISO as described above, writing to USB.
-Some guides online suggest that you use Microsoft’s own ISO-to-USB writing tool, however this automatically writes in the NTFS disk format; if you’re using a Windows 8 or 8.1 computer, you’ll need the USB drive to be formatted as FAT32.
+Some guides online suggest that you use Microsoft’s own ISO-to-USB writing tool [No Longer Available], however this automatically writes in the NTFS disk format; if you’re using a Windows 8 or 8.1 computer, you’ll need the USB drive to be formatted as FAT32.
 You can deal with this quickly with the Windows Explorer format tool (remember to set as FAT32), then mounting the ISO file and copying the contents of the virtual DVD to the USB device.

 Next, open Computer Management (open File Explorer, right-click My Computer > Manage) and expand Storage > Disk Management.
 Here, select the drive you’ve made space on, then open Action > Create VHD.